statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

     - [X] Add a method description in the notebook overview
         - High: Classification, Supervised, Unsupervised
         - Low: The method
-    - [IP] Move Predictions into the individual notebooks, sharing endpoint for series
+    - [X] Move Predictions into the individual notebooks, sharing endpoint for series
 - [ ] unstructured methods in 03g, 03h, 03i, try to reproduce anomaly_detection methods
 - [ ] Next Update Pass
     - [ ] rename experiment in 03g, h, i to match notebook name